LearnWithArjun/solana-env-setup/mac_or_linux_setup.md

 `anchor init` will create a bunch of files/folders for us.
 It's sort of like `create-react-app` in a way.
 We'll check out all the stuff it's created in moment.

-If you are running the project locally and don't have yarn installed anchor init will fail.
-To solve this you can install yarn by running npm install --global yarn.

 ### 🔑 Create a local keypair.

 Next thing we need to do is actually generate a local Solana wallet to work with.
 Don't worry about creating a passphrase for now, just tap "Enter" when it asks.